pvacek/160-Team-Duncan/README.md

-# 160-Team-Duncan
+# An Analysis of NBA Motion Data.
-## Patrick Vacek, Edie Espejo, Chirag Kashyap
+### Team Duncan: Patrick Vacek, Edie Espejo, Chirag Kashyap
-A Analysis of NBA Motion Data.

 ## Major Goals
 These goals are to be refined as we further explore these data.